 Summers can be hot and dry in the prairie region, a bit humid in central Canada, and a little milder near the coasts.
 Spring is usually pleasant across the country.
 Autumns are often crisp and fresh but also brightened by vibrant orange and red leaves on trees.

 Winters are generally characterized as cold with periods of snow.
 The southern part of Alberta enjoys the occasional “Chinook,” a warm, dry wind from the Rocky Mountains that storms through and melts the snow.
 Winters are usually mild and wet on the west coast, in cities such as Vancouver and Victoria.

 Cons: Canada is usually associated with cold weather and snow, but the truth is that the country’s climate is as diverse as its landscape.

 A bus is considered to be the most common type of urban transportation in Canada.
 Some of the cities in Canada have other modes of public transit.
-In most cases, you can easily transfer from one mode of transportation to another.
-To use public transportation, you must buy a ticket or a transit pass.
-Most of the cities and towns in Canada have a major way of traveling which includes
+In most cases, you can quickly transfer from one mode of transportation to another.
+To use public transit, you must buy a ticket or a transit pass.
+Most of the cities and towns in Canada have a significant way of traveling which includes:

 Apart from Vancouver and British Columbia, Uber is available in most Canadian cities.
-In most of the large Canadian cities.
+In most of the significant Canadian cities.
 There is a sophisticated public transportation system.
-This includes the right combination of bus, light-rail train, monorail, subway, streetcar, and ferry services which can be used to navigate most of the downtown and surrounding areas.
+This includes the right combination of bus, light-rail train, monorail, subway, streetcar, and ferry services, which can be used to navigate most of the downtown and surrounding areas.
 The exact combination of transportation services will usually vary in different cities across the country.
-The ticket prices are also likely to vary.
+The ticket prices are also likely to change.

 In most of the cases, public transportation does not travel to rural areas, though some rural communities may have their public transportation system.